libxml-raku/LibXML-raku/lib/LibXML/Document.md

         my Str $URI = $doc.URI();
         $doc.URI = $URI;

-    Gets or Sets the URI (or filename) of the original document.
+    Gets or sets the URI (or filename) of the original document.
 For documents obtained by parsing a string of a FH without using the URI parsing argument of the corresponding `parse_* ` function, the result is a generated string unknown-XYZ where XYZ is some number; for documents created with the constructor `new `, the URI is undefined.

   * encoding

         my Str $enc = $doc.encoding();
         $doc.encoding = $new-encoding;

-    returns or sets the encoding of the document.
+    Gets or sets the encoding of the document.

       * * The `.Str` method treats the encoding as a subset.
 Any characters that fall outside the encoding set are encoded as entities (e.g. `&nbsp;`)